sklise/devise-capturable/README.md

 ## Flow

-This gem will replace the normal Devise registration and sessions forms with the Janrain user registration widget.
+This gem will replace the normal Devise `registrations` and `sessions` views with the Janrain user registration widget.
 The flow is as follows.

 * User clicks a login link
 * User is presented with the user registration widget and either registers or logs in
-* The gem intercepts the `onCaptureLoginSuccess` event from the widget, grabs the oauth code, and constructs a form that makes a `POST` request with the code to the `sessions_controller`
+* The gem automatically listens to the widget's `onCaptureLoginSuccess` event, grabs the oauth code, and makes a `POST` request with the OAuth code to the `sessions_controller`
-* The gem includes a strategy that will grab the oauth token in the `session_controller`, load the user data from the Capture API (to ensure the validity of the token), and either create a new user or log in the user if the user exists.
+* The gem will grab the oauth token in the `session_controller`, load the user data from the Capture API (to ensure the validity of the token), and either create a new user or log in the user if the user already exists in the Rails DB.

 ## Setup

-You need to perform these steps to setup the gem with devise.
+You will need to perform these steps to setup the gem.

 #### Add gem to Gemfile